About this course

 GCSE requirements

-Applicants must hold 4 GCSEs at grade C/4 or above, including English language, mathematics and either biology and chemistry, combined science, or science and additional science.
+Graduate applicants (for BM4 and BM5) must hold 4 GCSEs at grade C/4 or above, including English language, mathematics and either biology and chemistry, combined science, or science and additional science.

 Non-academic entry requirements

-All applicants must take the University clinical aptitude test (UCAT)
+All applicants must take the University clinical aptitude test (UCAT) prior to the 15th October medicine application deadline.
+Please visit ucat.ac.uk for further details about the test.

-Non- academic Entry requirements.
+Non- academic Entry requirements

 In addition to academic entry requirements, the selectors will look for evidence of non- academic criteria during the selection process.

-Applicants must be able to show they;
+At interview applicants must be able to show they;

 • Are self -motivated and resilient